lyc102/ifem/docs/_mesh/interfacemesh2demo.md

-# Examples for the Interface Mesh Generator in 2D

 We provide several examples on using `interfacemesh` to generate an interface-fitted mmesh satisfying the maximum angle condition in two dimensions.
 We refer to [a simple interface mesh generator](interfacemeshdoc.html) for detailed explanation of the algorithm and `help interfacemesh` for input and output arguments.